Freedom of speech in The Netherlands

 Then there is this famous court case last year of Geert Wilders because of his talks about Moroccan people.
-In a speech, he yelled: “Do we want more or lesser Moroccans?”
-The crowd yelled back: “lesser, lesser” and a riot was born.
+In a speech, he yelled: “Do we want more or fewer Moroccans?”
+The crowd yelled back: “fewer, fewer” and a riot was born.
 They fined him 5000 euros and a norm was set.
 It is not allowed to corner and exclude groups of people based on their ethnicity, even when you are a politician and you claim the freedom of expression.
 1

 Freedom of expression has its limits.